-When a new StackPath Edge Computing Workload is created, one or many environment variables can be specified.
+When a new StackPath Edge Computing container is created, one or many environment variables can be specified.
 These are key/value pairs which are made available to all instances running in the Workload.

-Environment variables are used to set configuration values that are defined at runtime or deploy, rather than embedded within the container image.
+Environment variables are used to set configuration values that are defined at runtime or deploy, rather than embedded within a container image.

 For example, you might have an application which accesses a 3rd party API that requires credentials to authenticate.
 Good security practice is that credentials are not stored within the image, but provided at runtime through environment variables.
 This allows for easy credential rotation, avoids leaking credentials as part of the image and restricts access only to those who might need them.